Easy and Fun Science Experiments to Do at Home!

 Babble Dabble Do

-There is something so mesmerizing about how the colorful blobs of wax inside a lava lamp bounce and collide...
-You'll have a newfound appreciation for this sensory spectacle by creating a lava lamp yourself from scratch.
+There is something so mesmerizing about how the colorful blobs of wax inside a lava lamp bounce and collide!
+You'll have a newfound appreciation for this sensory spectacle when you create your own lava lamp yourself from scratch.
 This science experiment will have you watching in awe as a chemical reaction plays out before your very eyes!

-Head on over to Babble Dabble Do for step-by-step instructions on how to create your own.
+Head on over to Babble Dabble Do for step-by-step instructions!

 Set Off a Sparkly Explosion